 Col Harris passed-away in Ottawa on 24 Mar 2016.
-His Obituary and accompanying obituary picture are shown in the Last Flight section of this website.
+His Obituary and accompanying obituary picture are shown in the Last Flight/Epitaphs section of this website.

 Fred was a student on LAPC 2, graduating at CJATC Rivers MB in Aug 1951.
 He was the second RCCS pilot out of a total of ten RCCS pilots to qualify for the Army flying Badge; Maj Rudy Ulrich being the first on LAPC 1 in 1949.
 Fred’s Course photo can be seen in the CJATC section of the website.